ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

     5        8 0.00862
     # ℹ 62 more rows

-Compare with a Gamma distribution fitted to the Ozone levels, borrowing the [famish](https://famish.probaverse.com) package from the probaverse for the fitting task.
+Compare its [cumulative distribution function (CDF)](https://en.wikipedia.org/wiki/Cumulative_distribution_function) to that of a Gamma distribution fitted to the Ozone levels, borrowing the probaverse’s famish package for the fitting task.

 ``` r
 # Fit a Gamma distribution to Ozone using the famish package.